Director, Office of the Vice-President (Administration) and University Registrar

 MOPP B/8.1 QUT Staff Code of Conduct

-MOPP B/8.6 Corruption and Fraud Policy
+MOPP B/8.6 Corruption and fraud control

-MOPP B/8.7 Conflict of Interest
+MOPP B/8.7 Conflict of interest

-QUT Risk Management Framework
+QUT Risk Management Framework (QUT staff access only)

 |11.10.17||All||Council||Revised and simplified policy|